Optimal Inference After Model Selection: The Problem of Selective Inference

-There has also recently been work on inference in high-dimensional linear regression models, notably \citet{belloni2011inference}, \citet{belloni2014inference}, \citet{zhang2014confidence}, \citet{javanmard2013hypothesis}, and \citet{van2013asymptotically}; see \citet{dezeure2014high} for a review.
+There has also recently been work on inference in high-dimensional linear regression models, notably \citet{belloni2011inference}, \citet{belloni2014inference}, \citet{zhang2014confidence}, \citet{javanmard2014hypothesis}, and \citet{van2014asymptotically}; see \citet{dezeure2015high} for a review.
 These works focus on approximate asymptotic inference for a fixed model with many variables, while we consider finite-sample inference after selecting a smaller submodel to focus our inferential goals.

-\citet{leeb2005model,leeb2006can,leeb2008can} prove certainimpossibility results regarding estimating the distribution ofpost-selection estimators.
+\citet{leeb2005model,leeb2006can,leeb2008can} prove certain impossibility results regarding estimating the distribution of post-selection estimators.
 These results do not apply to our framework; under the statistical models we use, the post-selection distributions of our test statistics are known and thus do not require estimation.

 The foregoing works are frequentist, as is this work.
-Because Bayesian inference conditions on the entire data set, conditioning first on a selection event typically has no operative effect on the posterior: if $p$ and $\pi$ are respectively the marginal likelihood and prior, then $p(Y \gv A, \theta)\cdot \pi(\theta \gv A) \propto p(Y \gv \theta)\cdot \pi(\theta)$ for $Y\in A$ \citep{dawid1994selection}. \citet{yekutieli2012adjusted} argues that in certain cases it is more appropriate to use the likelihood conditional on selection condition the likelihood on selection without changing the prior to reflect that conditioning, resulting in a posterior proportional to $p(Y \gv A, \theta)\cdot \pi(\theta)$.
+Because Bayesian inference conditions on the entire data set, conditioning first on a selection event typically has no operative effect on the posterior: if $p$ and $\pi$ are respectively the marginal likelihood and prior, then $p(Y \gv A, \theta)\cdot \pi(\theta \gv A) \propto p(Y \gv \theta)\cdot \pi(\theta)$ for $Y\in A$ \citep{dawid1994selection}. \citet{yekutieli2012adjusted} argues that in certain cases it is more appropriate to condition the likelihood on selection without changing the prior to reflect that conditioning, resulting in a posterior proportional to $p(Y \gv A, \theta)\cdot \pi(\theta)$.
 The credible intervals discussed in \citet{yekutieli2012adjusted} resemble the confidence intervals proposed in this article, and the discussion therein presents a somewhat different perspective on how and why conditioning can adjust for selection.

 Though our goals are very different, our theoretical framework is in some respects similar to the conditional confidence framework of \citet{kiefer1976admissibility}, in which inference is made conditional on some estimate of the confidence with which a decision can be made.
 See also \citet{kiefer1977conditional, brownie1977ideas,brown1978contribution,berger1994unified}.